 Due to pain on your tailbone, are you unable to sit for prolonged periods of time and enjoy a good book or movie?
-The coccyx, also know as the tailbone, is the last segment of your vertebral column.
-It consists of three to five segments or vertebrae fused together and held in place with ligaments.
+The coccyx, also known as the tailbone, is the last segment of your vertebral column.
+It consists of three to five segments, or vertebrae, fused together and held in place with ligaments.
 Coccydynia is a condition in which pain develops in the tailbone.
 Many of your activities of daily life require sitting, so pain and injury to the coccyx can be quite bothersome and frustrating.

 The most common cause of coccyx injury occurs when falling upon your sitting bone.
 Coccyx injury can occur during childbirth, contact sports, repetitive straining on the coccyx (i.e. bicycling long distances, sitting in hard chair), and constipation.
 Women are more prone to Coccydynia because the female pelvis is broader, causing the coccyx more exposure.
 Men can also develop coccyx pain and injuries.

 If you are experiencing pain in the coccyx that is keeping you from your favorite activity, Dr. Shaun Lehmann and Dr. Curtis Fandrich at Houston Spine & Sports Medicine are ready to help you.
 Our physician has years of experience diagnosing and treating Coccydynia.
 During your initial visit our physicians will complete a physical exam, gather medical history related to your condition, and determine if any diagnostic testing is needed.
-Advanced ultrasound imaging is available in our office to visualize the coccyx bone and to aid in your diagnosis and treatments options.
+Advanced ultrasound imaging is available in our office to visualize the coccyx bone and aid in your diagnosis and treatments options.
 Our physicians will then review your diagnosis, answer your questions, and discuss which treatment options best fit your specific condition.

 Non-surgical Treatment for Coccydynia Pain